What will my scars look like?

 What type of anesthesia is used during facelift surgery?

-As with most cosmetic surgeries, general anesthesia is employed for a facelift to ensure that the patient doesn’t feel any pain throughout the process.
+As with most surgeries, general anesthesia is employed for a facelift to ensure that the patient doesn’t feel any pain throughout the process.

 What risks are associated with facelifts?